 Since this recipe uses minimal ingredients, I don't have a lot of substitutions to offer today.

-Ways to use hot fudge
+How to make hot fudge

 📖 Recipe